GeoinformationSystems/climatecharts_dev/README.md

 5. Delete the thredds folder from `/var/lib/tomcat8/webapps/` (guest) or `war_folder/` (host)
 6. Start Tomcat server on the guest machine (use vagrant shell ([see here](https://github.com/GeoinformationSystems/climatecharts_dev#usage)) with the following command: `sudo service tomcat8 start`).
 7. Call [http://localhost:8080/thredds/](http://localhost:8080/thredds/) to see if your changes are accepted.
 The loading of the website can be long for the initial call.

+## License

+The climatecharts_dev project is lincensed under the Apache License 2.0.
+Please look at the [subprojects](#features) for their individual licenses.